-On February 28, 2020, our Board of Directors authorized and approved a share repurchase program granting us the authority to repurchase an amount not to exceed \$10.0 million of outstanding Company common stock with no minimum number of shares that the Company is required to repurchase and no expiration date.
-This repurchase program commenced in the first quarter of 2020 and authorizes us to buy our common stock from time to time in open market transactions, block trades or in private transactions in accordance with trading plans established in accordance with Rules 10b5-1 and 10b-18 of the Securities Exchange Act of 1934, as amended, or by a combination of such methods, including compliance with the Company's finance agreements.
-The share repurchase program is subject to available liquidity, general market and economic conditions, alternate uses for the capital and other factors, and may be suspended or discontinued at any time without prior notice.
-In light of COVID-19, we suspended our share repurchase program.
+On May 4, 2022, our Board of Directors authorized and approved a new share repurchase program in an amount not to exceed \$150.0 million pursuant to which we may purchase outstanding Company common stock in open market or privately negotiated transactions over a period of eighteen (18) months through November 4, 2023, in accordance with Company and regulatory policies and trading plans established in accordance with Rules 10b5-1 and 10b-18 of the Securities Exchange Act of 1934.
+The actual number of shares to be purchased will depend upon market conditions and is subject to available liquidity, general market and economic conditions, alternative uses for capital and other factors.
+All shares purchased will be held in the Company's treasury for possible future use.
+There is no minimum number of shares that the Company is required to repurchase, and the program may be suspended or discontinued at any time without prior notice.
+This new repurchase program supersedes and replaces, in its entirety, the previous share repurchase program.